-In October 2018, we purchased \$10.3 of Dicerna common stock in connection with a collaboration agreement that we entered into with Dicerna, a publicly-traded biopharmaceutical company, see Note 11, "Commitments and Contingencies" for additional information on collaboration agreement.
-As our equity investment in Dicerna common stock has a readily determinable fair value, we are recording the investment at fair value.
-We have considered the effects of a six month holding period restriction and determined the impact on the fair value is immaterial.
-During the fourth quarter 2018, we recognized an unrealized loss of \$1.4 in investment income to adjust our equity investment in Dicerna to fair value as of December 31, 2018.
+In October 2019, we purchased \$9.6 of Stealth BioTherapeutics Corp.
+(Stealth) common stock, in connection with an agreement that we entered into with Stealth, a publicly traded clinical-stage biotechnology company.
+See Note 11, Commitments and Contingencies for additional information on the agreement.
+As our equity investment in Stealth common stock has a readily determinable fair value, we are recording the investment at fair value.
+During the fourth quarter 2019, we recognized an unrealized loss of \$5.2 in investment income to adjust our equity investment in Stealth to fair value as of December 31, 2019.